 - The converted numbers must match the DNs monitored in TAPI, otherwise the line state will not be displayed in the directories. - These converted numbers are used by Cisco Unified Attendant Console Standard when it dials.
-If you set up BLF Rules, you also need to set up translations in Cisco Unified Communications Manager to convert the numbers in Cisco Unified Attendant Console Standard back to the originals, so that you can call those numbers.
+If you set up BLF rules, you also need to set up translations in Cisco Unified Communications Manager to convert the numbers in Cisco Unified Attendant Console Standard back to the originals, so that you can call those numbers.

-Directory synchronization takes place at regular intervals that you define; and you can configure Cisco Unified Attendant Console Standard to synchronize with the source directory when you start it (this is actually the default situation).
+Directory synchronization takes place at regular intervals that you define, and you can also configure Cisco Unified Attendant Console Standard to synchronize with the source directory when you start the application (this is the default situation).
+Additionally, you can manually start synchronization.
 For more information, see Configuring Synchronization, page 5-4.